knobs-dials/pg_queries/README.md

 - current active queries
   - amount of query time (estimated, with a resolution relating our polling interval)
   - colored by query type
+  - trying to usefully present wait_event, wait_event_type (working on it)
-- recent queries (based on our on memory, not idle state in an unused worker)
+- recent queries (based on us having seen them, not on idle state in an unused workers)

 Can filter out things that are done quickly

 # connecting